I beg to move,

 Finally, the hon.
 Gentleman made reference to Tennent’s brewery, to which I am enormously sympathetic—I may have sampled its products in the past.
 I was not aware of Springburn glasshouse before today, but it sounds absolutely fascinating.
 Next time I travel north via Glasgow, I may well be tempted to visit it and to see the impact it is having locally.

 We have had an excellent debate and I thank all those who have stopped to participate in it.
 I pay tribute to you, Madam Deputy Speaker, for the work that you have done this term, as well as Mr Speaker and the other Deputy Speakers.
 I pay tribute to all the House staff—the catering staff, the parliamentary security team who keep us safe, the cleaners, the librarians and everybody else who assists us in our work in the Houses of Parliament.
 I pay my own personal tribute to the staff in the Tea Room, who make my day and lift my mood every morning when I come in for a bit of breakfast.

 I wish everyone a restful Whitsun recess.
 I know that many Members will not be on their sun loungers; they will be out in their constituencies working hard for the communities they hold so dear.
 I pay tribute to all of them.

-I think the Chamber should pay tribute to the hon.
+I think the House should pay tribute to the hon.
 Gentleman for stepping in with no notice and for entertaining and informing us so well today.
 Thank you.